fluxninja/aperture/.github/pull_request_template.md

 - [ ] Tested in playground or other setup
 - [ ] Documentation is changed or added
+- [ ] Blueprints are changed and example is verified
 - [ ] Tests and/or benchmarks are included
 - [ ] Breaking changes